 Metronidazole oral solution should not be used after the expiry date, which is stated on the label and the box.

-Product information leaflets for all liquid antibiotics can be accessed on EMC website.
+Product information leaflets for all liquid antibiotics can be accessed on the EMC website.